rsip22/101/100daysofcode/Python/djangogirls_locations/README.md

 # Get list of cities from Django Girls Events

-Small script using Selenium to automate the process of getting all the cities a Django Girls workshop has happened and save it to a csv.
+Small script using Selenium to automate the process of getting all the cities a Django Girls workshop has happened and save it to a txt file.

 Information to be written in **data_source.py**:
 - url
-- location for the csv file
+- location for the file

+TODO:
+- [ ] Get city AND date info
+- [ ] Get only past of future workshops
+- [ ] Export to JSON

 To run this project after cloning it: